 Throughout the day, conservation work still takes place just with out the vacuum.
 From working in the archives with a team of volunteers systematically working through our archival information and transcribing the family diaries.
 In the Conservation Studio, the team continue to work on photographing objects in the collection and archive, to editing the Collections Management System down to working with the House and Visitor Services Manager, Torri, on planning, collections management documentation, Museum Accreditation or even planning new events and activities.

 For more information about the objects we care for, why not take a look at the National Trust Collections Online website:

 Find out more about the National Trust Collections at over 200 historic places

 When Mr Straw's House closes for the season in November, that's when the hard work begins for the House team, with the annual conservation clean.
 During the four months, every room has to be emptied of its contents, each item cleaned and assessed and condition reports written when they are needed if anything has changed with an object.
 Each room is also cleaned from top to bottom, wallpaper, ceilings to waxing floors, tamping carpets and putting the house back together ready to reopen.

 With over 30,000 objects in the house, this is a daunting task.
 Attention and care is given to those objects that require it, before each room is put back exactly as it was.
 For more information on what happens during the closed season keep your eyes peeled for the Putting the House to Bed tours with Torri and Danielle at the end of the first week in November.

 How could you help?

-Onsite, every raffle ticket that we sell here at Mr Straw's House this year will be going towards this flooring, we need to raise £10,000, ensuring our extraordinary home will still be here for generations to come - and you could win an amazing prize.
-You could also drop £1 into the donations box onsite, if every visitor did these we would be able to pay for our new floor - thank you!
+Onsite, every raffle ticket we sell here at Mr Straw's House this year will be going towards these musical instruments.
+We need to raise £7,500 to ensure these musical instruments will still be here for generations to come - and you could win an amazing prize.
+You could also drop a donation in to the donations box if you fancy helping a little further.